FREQUENTLY ASKED QUESTIONS

 Students who have been offered a place on the Wait List must respond to their email within ten days confirming that they would like to remain on the Wait List.
 Students who do not respond will not be placed on the Wait List.
 Students who have accepted a place on the Wait List will receive their final results in March.

 I’ve been accepted!
-Is it better to email the enrollment forms or mail a hard copy?
+Is it better to email the invoice or mail a hard copy?

-I’m trying to send in my enrollment forms by the deadline but can’t get an appointment at the doctor’s office to sign the Physician’s Release before then.
+I’m trying to submit my enrollment forms by the deadline but can’t get an appointment at the doctor’s office to sign the Physician’s Release before then.
 What should I do?

-Please send in all forms (except Physician’s Release) filled out completely along with the student’s tuition deposit by the deadline in order to hold his/her place.
-We understand that it may take several weeks to secure a doctor’s appointment and allow Physician’s Release forms to be turned in separately as late as April 1.
+Please submit all forms (except Physician’s Release) filled out completely along with the student’s tuition deposit by the deadline in order to hold his/her place.
+We understand that it may take several weeks to secure a doctor’s appointment and allow Physician’s Release forms to be turned in separately as late as May 1.

 When will I receive more information about the program?